What is the CHOICE Arrangement? ICHRA could become CHOICE

 The ICHRA is an excellent option for organizations with 50 or fewer full-time equivalent employees (FTEs).
 While Congress made the QSEHRA for these small businesses, the ICHRA provides additional flexibility that many organizations require, such as employee classes.

 Deciding whether to offer a QSEHRA or ICHRA comes down to plan features and the needs of the employer.
 For example, an employee only needs minimum essential coverage (MEC) to participate in a QSEHRA, not an individual health plan.
-However, the CHOICE Arrangement would have introduced a new consideration for small businesses.

-The bill would have created a new two-year tax credit for these small businesses that aren't applicable large employers (ALEs).
+Previous versions of the bill would have created a new two-year tax credit for these small businesses that aren't applicable large employers (ALEs).

 Here's how the tax credit would have worked: